punit2310/Quiz-Web/README.md

 - **Dynamic Question Loading**: Fetches multiple-choice questions from the Open Trivia Database API.<br>
 - **Progress Tracking**: Visual progress bar increases with each question.<br>
 - **Scoring System**: Tracks your score for each session and saves cumulative score using local storage.<br>
-- **Animations**: Rive animations for loading screens and smooth transition between screens.
-- **Category Selection**: Choose from multiple quiz categories such as Daily Chalenge,Historical and Entertainment.<br>
-- **Dynamic Question Loading**: Fetches multiple-choice questions from the Open Trivia Database API.<br>
-- **Progress Tracking**: Visual progress bar increases with each question.<br>
-- **Scoring System**: Tracks your score for each session and saves cumulative score using local storage.<br>
 - **History Tracking System**: That records details about each quiz a user attempts.
 It captures essential data points such as Quiz title, Date and Score.
-- **Animations**: Rive animations for loading screens and smooth transition between screens.<br>
+- **Animations**: Rive animations for loading screens and smooth transition between screens.

 ## Technologies Used